top of page

 USA

-This special issue will build the knowledge base on vicarious trauma prevention to better address vicarious trauma for emerging and experienced researchers.
+This special issue provides a new knowledge base on vicarious trauma prevention to better address vicarious trauma for emerging and experienced researchers.

 bottom of page